 - Most of the lectures and lab based activities are in our Computer Science Building opened in 2016 after a £14 million re-development.
 The four-storey, 3,000m2, state-of-the-art facility has large well-equipped computing labs and formal and informal student spaces which support a high level of group and project work.

-- The course is the highest rated for overall student experience Computing Master course in the UK.
+- The course is the highest rated for overall student experience Computing Master course in the UK (2019).
 This includes excellence in student experiences in the quality of teaching and learning, student engagement, quality of assessment and feedback, organisation and management, learning resources and careers and employability.

 - The course encourages a hands-on approached to learning, with an emphasis on learning by doing.
 We provide videos of lecture content and continually offer you with opportunities to gauge your progress in each module through self-assessments and practical activities and challenges.

 The structure of the part time version of the MSc in Software Development was designed to be flexible to enable students to continue with current employment.
-The course is delivered with a mixture of traditional face to face time on campus two evenings a week but also with flexible online blended learning.
 The curriculum of the MSc Software Development was designed through collaboration with significant industrial partners who helped select the most relevant module content to prepare the students for a range of software development roles.
 This has helped ensure that the graduates are highly trained and much sought after by employers.

 Course Structure The programme has two key parts: